jkk/cantata/README.md

 ### Query DSL

-Because queries are simple data, you can build them up yourself using the usual Clojure tools (see [Query Format](#query-format)).
+Because queries are made of values, you can build them up yourself using the usual Clojure tools (see [Query Format](#query-format)).
 However, Cantata also provides helper functions in the `canata.dsl` namespace for building queries piecemeal:

 ```clj
 (ns example.core